As Leonard Bernstein famously said,

-Does this sound like you?
+Does this ring a bell?
 Then a career in the event planning industry may just be for you!
 To help you figure out where you might like to go, we’ve collected 50 event planning jobs that people actually do – like in real life.
-Check it out, and you may be surprised at just how much stuff there is out there!

 1- Event manager